sds-edu/SDS-CI-GH-Guide/README.md

 # SDS Toolbox - CI with GitHub Actions

-The SDS Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used in software engineering.
+The Software Design School (SDS) Toolbox is a collection of guides and resources to help you get started with the various tools and technologies used in software engineering.

 This guide will walk you through the process of setting up a GitHub Actions workflow for Continuous Integration (CI) for a Node.js and Express backend application.